 In short, the so-called ‘boom’ in graphic novel production has provided a number of opportunities for instructors to consider these non-traditional texts for their courses.
 Further, graphic novels can provide a number of benefits like those discussed in this short article.
 While not every course or instructor may be well suited to use such a non-traditional text, the experiences of my students demonstrate that we, as their instructors, should consider these texts as viable options for course readings, particularly given the clear pedagogical benefits that they can provide.

 Join Timothy R. Bussey on August 13 for a live online seminar, Increase Student Engagement, Inclusion, and Visual Literacy with Graphic Novels.
 During the program individuals will learn how incorporating graphic novels into a college course can help faculty members achieve practical learning outcomes via differentiated instruction; support diverse student populations such as students of color and LGBTQ+ students; and provide students with practical skills such as visual literacy.

-Timothy R. Bussey, PhD is the Assistant Director for the Office of Diversity, Equity, and Inclusion at Kenyon College, where he specializes in fostering LGBTQ+ inclusion and equity on campus.
-In fall 2019, he will also serve as a Visiting Assistant Professor of Women’s and Gender Studies at Kenyon College.
-Timothy’s recent works have been published by Magna Publications’ Academic Leader, The Conversation, and The Gay & Lesbian Review among others.
-His research interests are LGBTQ+ politics, LGBTQ+ educational support, and queer military history.
+Dorian Rhea Debussy is the associate director for the Office of Diversity, Equity, and Inclusion at Kenyon College, where they specialize in fostering LGBTQ+ inclusion and equity on campus.
+Previously, they also served as a visiting assistant professor of Women’s and Gender Studies at Kenyon College, where they taught the college’s first permanent queer studies course.
+They have nearly a decade of teaching experience—both in-person and online—at major research universities, mid-sized institutions, and smaller liberal arts colleges.
+Their recent works have been published by Magna Publication’s Faculty Focus, The Conversation, BUST magazine, and The Gay & Lesbian Review among others.
+Their research interests are LGBTQ+ politics, LGBTQ+ educational support, and queer military history.